 - Import a PowerPoint file and convert it into a video for streaming

 - Import a Prezi presentation and convert it into a video for streaming

 - Use a previously recorded Prezi Video or a video draft

 - Or create a video from scratch within the desktop app

-To access your previously recorded videos, open your Prezi Video online dashboard.
+To access the content (template + text and visuals added) of your previously recorded videos, open your Prezi Video online dashboard.
 Click the dropdown in a thumbnail preview and select Video conferencing.
 This will open the video directly in the Prezi Video desktop app.

 If you previously saved a draft project in the desktop app before recording your video, you can open it from the right sidebar when opening the Prezi Video desktop app.

 3. Once your video is ready, click “Video Conference” at the bottom of your screen to establish the connection.

 4. In Slack, start your video call.
 Then, go to the cogwheel icon in the top left corner and select “Prezi Virtual Camera” from the camera list.